Interface0625/js/README.md

-# JavaScript Snippets primaraly for HTML5
+# JavaScript Snippets primarily for HTML5